10 Tips to Reduce Your Blood Pressure Naturally (and Regain Your Youthful Glow)

 - CoQ10: Some studies have indicated that CoQ10 supplements may help reduce high blood pressure.
 Try about 100 mg per day.

-- Try herbs & spices: Hawthorn has been found in some studies to help reduce blood pressure, as has basil, cinnamon, cardamom, garlic, celery seed, lavender, and cat’s claw.
+- Try herbs & spices: Hawthorn has been found in some studies to help reduce blood pressure, as has cinnamon and garlic.
+Your holistic practitioner will be able to check out your tests and give you just the right formula.

 - Try vitamins: Calcium, potassium, and magnesium are important in maintaining a healthy blood pressure level.
-All have been found to help reduce high blood pressure, as well.
+All have been found to help reduce high blood pressure but if you’re supplementing, make sure that you’re doing it under the guidance of a qualified physician.

 “Women who have younger looking faces have lower blood pressure and could live longer,” Mail Online, November 6, 2013, http://www.dailymail.co.uk/health/article-2489636/Women-younger-looking-faces-lower-blood-pressure-live-longer.html?ico=health%5Eheadlines.